Cameo Cinema murder case: Crime

-The cinema manager, Leonard Thomas, was counting the day's takings assisted by his deputy, Bernard Catterall, when a masked man entered their office armed with a pistol.
-After demanding they hand over a bag of cash, which it appears they were reluctant to do, the man shot both of them fatally.
-Empty handed, the murderer then made his escape from the building, through an exit and down a fire escape, as other members of the cinema staff came to the men's aid.
+While the cinema manager, Leonard Thomas, and his deputy, Bernard Catterall, counted the day's earnings, a masked man entered their office armed with a pistol.
+The armed robber demanded they hand over a bag of cash, and when they were reluctant, the robber fatally shot them.
+Empty handed, the murderer escaped from the building through an exit and down a fire escape as other members of the cinema staff came to the men's aid.

 Investigation

 Liverpool City Police launched a huge manhunt for the killer, which turned up few leads until some months later when they received a letter from a pair of convicted criminals, a prostitute and her pimp.
-Jacqueline Dickson and James Northam were prepared to assist the police with information on the murders in return for immunity from prosecution themselves.
+Jacqueline Dickson and James Northam were prepared to assist the police with information on the murders in return for immunity from prosecution.
 This resulted in the arrests of two Liverpool men, Charles Connolly, 26 and George Kelly, 27.
 Kelly had convictions for petty theft whilst Connolly had been in trouble for brawling.
-Despite their protestations that they had never met before and both being able to produce sound alibis for the evening of 19 March, the pair were charged with the murder of the two men in the cinema.
+Despite their protests that they had never met before and both being able to produce sound alibis for the evening of 19 March, the pair were charged with the murder of the two men in the cinema.

 First trial

-They stood trial at Liverpool Assizes in the city's St Georges Hall on 12 January 1950 before Mr. Justice Roland Oliver.
+They stood trial at Liverpool Assizes in the city's St George's Hall on 12 January 1950 before Mr. Justice Roland Oliver.
 The prosecution's case was that Kelly had been the gunman and that Connolly had acted as lookout as well as having planned the robbery.